 Everyone learns what it is like to live with others in a simple way.
 Comments from past wwoofers tell us that people love the opportunity to get closer to nature, new people and new parts of themselves.
 They like our family atmosphere and the opportunity to meet other people from the area.

 We don't live on the site of the small-holding but close by.
 We are still developing every aspect of Carraig Dúlra trying to create local livelihoods (our own included) from our activities while still offering a lot outside of the money economy to our local community.
 We design and manage all aspects of the the farm in a collaborative manner but, we also spend a lot of time on the administration: the business side, marketing courses, book-keeping, research and supporting our outreach projects.
 We still volunteer ourselves in our wider community often in sustainablity projects, some we've helped start: community and school gardens, transition towns, and local small producer supports and events.

-With having four children, ( most are teenagers and young adults now) our lives are busy!
+With having four children, (all are teenagers and young adults now) our lives are busy!

 Therefore, it is important to note that our volunteers form a group that needs to be able to work on tasks quite autonomously at times.
 We spend time teaching volunteers new skills and stop and chat about all sorts of ideas, Irish culture and so on.
 We are often in the farm office, and gardens, but may be working off site some days.
 With well established groups we will sometimes be able to be away for short periods.
 Someone is always available by phone to support volunteers as needed.

 If you are not members of Wwoof Ireland (And we'd prefer that you are.)
 We will need emergency contact details, and see proof of insurance.
 (We have only had to use these rarely, but things do happen.
 We have had two wwoofers end up in hospital: one with a thyroid problem and one got hit by a car while (rather foolishly) jogging in the dark and broke his elbow.
 So we are insistent about these details.